zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 cut (GNU coreutils) - we used cut (GNU coreutils) version 8.21 (Ihnat et al. 2013)

 ### 5.2 Extended allele depth calculation
+This script returns the number of reads for a sample at a site in addition to the percentage ancestry.
+Usage example:
+$ cat filtered_variants2.vcf | ./AD_pct_ex.sh >ad_pct_ex.txt

 ### 6. Sliding window calculation
 Usage example: